 In early 1984 the Weavers, now with a third child, Rachel, in tow, realized their dream.
 On a piece of land that overlooked a run of water in Idaho called Ruby Creek, the Weavers moved into a cabin that Randy and Vicki built themselves.
 They were isolated, with no running water or electricity, yet it was exactly how the Weavers wanted it.

 The setting, though, seemed to only further the Weavers' extreme views on government and race relations.
-In the late 1980s, Randy Weaver started catching the attention of Federal authorities, who saw him as a possible introduction to members of the Aryan Nations.
-In 1989, federal agents working under cover purchased two sawed-off shotguns from Weaver, resulting in his arrest.
-Agents then approached Weaver with the option of becoming an informant for the Aryan Nations, but Randy refused to cooperate.
+In the late 1980s, Randy Weaver started catching the attention of federal authorities, who saw him as a possible link to members of the Aryan Nation.
+In 1989, federal agents working undercover purchased two sawed-off shotguns from Weaver, resulting in his arrest.
+Agents then approached Weaver with the option of becoming an informant for the Aryan Nation, but Randy refused to cooperate.
 Instead, he was indicted on two felony counts of making and storing illegal weapons.

-Weaver was soon released, but then failed to appear in court for his January 1991 trial.
-Over the next 18 months, U.S. Marshals kept a careful watch on Weaver and his dealings.
-Finally, on August 21, 1992, Weaver's 14-year-old son, Samuel, and a close family friend, Kevin Harris, became engaged in a gun battle with Federal Marshals.
-Samuel was killed in the battle, as was U.S. Marshal William Degan.
+Weaver was soon released, but he then failed to appear in court for his February 1991 trial (his parole officer mistakenly informed Weaver that the trial was to be held in March).
+Over the next 18 months, U.S. marshals kept a careful watch on Weaver and his dealings.
+Finally, on August 21, 1992, Weaver's 14-year-old son, Samuel, and a close family friend, Kevin Harris, became engaged in a gun battle with federal marshals.
+Samuel was killed in the battle, as was U.S. marshal William Degan.